wirbel-at-vdr-portal/Python-Scratchpad/ModulesAndPackages.md

 # Modules and Packages

 Python code needs to be structured, as C++ would do in .cpp files and headers.
 A single file is called a Module, a set of one or more Modules called a Package.
+The module initializes it's internal variables once during load of module.

+## Modules
-## Using a Module
+#### Using a Module

 Modules are used, by making them available.
 ```